lit/lit/packages/labs/eleventy-plugin-lit/README.md

           '/node_modules/lit/experimental-hydrate-support.js'
         );

-        // Check if we require the declarative shadow DOM ponyfill.
+        // Check if we require the declarative shadow DOM polyfill.
 As of
         // February 2022, Chrome and Edge have native support, but Firefox
         // and Safari don't yet.
         if (!HTMLTemplateElement.prototype.hasOwnProperty('shadowRoot')) {
-          // Fetch the declarative shadow DOM ponyfill. const {hydrateShadowRoots} = await import(
+          // Fetch the declarative shadow DOM polyfill. const {hydrateShadowRoots} = await import(
             '/node_modules/@webcomponents/template-shadowroot/template-shadowroot.js'
           );

-          // Apply the ponyfill.
+          // Apply the polyfill.
 This is a one-shot operation, so it is important
           // it happens after all HTML has been parsed. hydrateShadowRoots(document.body);